Swanand-Wagh/Alias-Charity-DAO/README.md

 ```

 ## General Setup
-To run this project, you will need to create a moralis_config.js file in /src & add the following
+To run this project, you will need to create a .env file outside /src & provide your appId and serverUrl from Moralis

 ```
-export const SERVER_URL = " ";
+REACT_APP_MORALIS_APPLICATION_ID = xxxxxxxxxxxx
-export const APP_ID = " ";
+REACT_APP_MORALIS_SERVER_URL = https://xxxxxx.grandmoralis.com:2053/server
 ```

 - Install [Metamask](https://metamask.io/)